-A. The Office of Global Strategy bears primary responsibility for the administration of this policy.
-The Office of Global Strategy is responsible for registration, training and coordination with university officials in response to emergencies.
-The Office of Global Strategy’s Mason Study Abroad program will review travel registrations to ensure compliance with this policy and associated procedures, will investigate and assess potential threats, and will coordinate physical and personal security during crises.
-The Office of Global Strategy’s Mason Study Abroad will maintain the university’s records on international travel.
+A. University Travel Advisory Committee (UTAC) bears overall responsibility for the administration of this policy.
+UTAC is responsible for reviewing and approving or denying all Covered Travel to Hazardous Areas.
+UTAC will also review all Covered Travel to Hazardous Areas to ensure compliance with this policy and associated procedures, will investigate and assess potential threats, and will coordinate physical and personal security of individuals on Covered Travel during emergencies.
+UTAC will maintain the university’s records on Covered Travel to Hazardous Areas.

 D. The Office of Risk Management is responsible for establishing minimum travel insurance requirements and providing guidance upon request.

-D. The Office of Research Integrity and Assurance shall provide information and resources related to compliance with export control and sanctions laws and regulations.
+E. ORIA shall provide information and resources related to compliance with export control and sanctions laws and regulations.

 International Travel Acknowledgement of Risk and Medical Consent Form Trip-specific International Travel Emergency Plan (Group or Individual)

 Application for Travel to Hazardous Areas and Countries under Comprehensive Economic Sanctions